glue-viz/glue/doc/developer_guide/selection.rst

     >>> from glue.core.roi import RectangularROI
     >>> roi = RectangularROI(xmin=1, xmax=3, ymin=2, ymax=5)

-Note that this is not related to any particular dataset - it is an abstract representation of a rectangular region.
-It also doesn't even specify which components the rectangle is drawn in.
+Note that this is not related to any particular dataset -- it is an abstract representation of a rectangular region.
+It also doesn't specify which components the rectangle is drawn in.
 All ROIs have a :meth:`glue.core.roi.RectangularROI.contains` method that can be used to check if a point or a set of points lies inside the region::